rebekahliu/Dottr/README.md

-## Flick
+## Dottr

 ### Overview

-Flick is a game based on asteroids.
+Dottr is a game based on asteroids.
 There will be different colored dots moving around the board.
 The player will navigate their ship to "eat" the dots that matches it color and avoid the ones that don't.
 If the player hits a dot that doesn't match their color they will lose a life.
 Dots will respawn as the player eats them.
 Every 5 seconds or so the player ship color will change to match a different color of dots.